Free Shipping on Orders Over $100

 In addition, CBG has been shown to be an adrenoceptor agonist.
 This helps it control the expression of noradrenaline and adrenaline in the central nervous system.
 Adrenaline and noradrenaline are major neurotransmitters in the sympathetic nervous system (SNS).

-CBG has the following therapeutic benefits without the psychoactive effects of THC.
+CBG has the following reported (not allowed to make claims due to F D A) therapeutic benefits without the psychoactive effects of THC.

 • Anti-microbial